40 Clever Ways to Repurpose Old Kitchen Items

 Potato Masher Bookends

 I love cookie cutters, especially vintage ones with unique handles.
-Anytime I run across them at a yard sale or flea market, I pick them up.
-They’re usually only a dollar or two and they make me happy!
+I pick them up whenever I run across them at a yard sale or flea market, and they’re usually only a dollar or two.

-If you have a few of these little gems hidden away in a kitchen drawer, put them on display in a nice frame!
-And if you need a few more to add to your collection, check out these vintage cookie cutters on Etsy.
+If you have these little gems in a kitchen drawer, put them on display in a nice frame!
+And if you need more to add to your collection, check out these vintage cookie cutters on Etsy.

 Photo of six vintage cookie cutters with red and green handles in a red frame on a counter.